SonyCSL/apis-web/README.md

 ```

 ## Parameter Setting
-Set the following file parameters in the apis-web_exe at least to suit your environment.
+Set the following file parameters in the exe folder at least to suit your environment.
 Refer to "Chapter 7, About Configuration Files" in the [apis-web_specification](#anchor1) for more information.

 &emsp;config.json